Home » Comparison » Baking Powder vs Cream of Tartar: How Do They Compare?

 Yes, you may switch baking powder for cream of tartar and vice versa.

-You may use 1.5tsp baking powder for 1 tsp cream of tartar.
+You may use 1.5 tsp baking powder for 1 tsp cream of tartar.
 This ratio can be used in any recipe without changing the flavor or texture of the finished dish.

-On the other hand, if you want to use cream of tartar instead of baking powder, remember that you have to include baking soda.
-If you want to make 1 tsp baking powder, you need to mix ½ tsp cream of tartar with ¼ tsp baking soda.
+On the other hand, if you want to use cream of tartar instead of baking powder, remember to include baking soda.

-If you wish to store it for a few weeks, you may include ¼ tsp cornstarch.
-Cornstarch prevents the powder from becoming dry and clumpy – you can certainly skip this ingredient if you are using your baking powder right away.
+Cornstarch prevents the powder from becoming dry and clumpy – you can skip this ingredient if you are using your baking powder right away.

-Can I Skip Baking Powder or Cream of Tartar in a Baking Recipe?
+Can I Skip Baking Powder Or Cream Of Tartar In A Baking Recipe?

 If you don’t use baking powder, your baked goods will still taste good, but they won’t fluff since the chemical processes needed for that to happen won’t take place.